Chambers's Encyclopaedia: Chambers's Information for the People

 Before publishing an encyclopaedia, Chambers produced a smaller publication, Chambers's Information for the People.
 This began as a serial publication in 1835.
 Like the Penny Cyclopaedia, and others of the time it was meant to be a cheap reference work that was targeted at the middle and working classes.
 Hence, it focused only on subjects that would be of interest to the common man and pertinent to his self education.
 It also eschewed the bulky format that and "found it necessary to disregard all common idea as to what constitutes dignity in the externals of books".
 The undertaking was a success, selling seventy thousand issues in its first year.
-The original edition consisted of 48 numbered "treatises", plus an unnumbered introductory treatise "An Account of the Earth, Physical and Political."
+The original edition consisted of 48 numbered "treatises", plus an unnumbered introductory treatise "An Account of the Earth, Physical and Political".
 Improved two volume editions were published in 1842 and 1848.
 A third improved edition appeared in 1857, shortly before the Chambers Brothers publication of the first edition of their major encyclopaedia in 1860.
 Further new, two volume editions were published in 1875 and 1884, both of which are denominated the Fifth edition.

 Congruently with this a second series of editions were published in Philadelphia by a succession of publishers including J. B. Lippincott.
 The 1848 edition is stated to be the first American edition, while the 1856 ed. is claimed to be the 15th.
 Further American editions were published up to 1867.

 First edition

 The first edition, entitled Chambers's Encyclopaedia A Dictionary of Universal Knowledge for the People, was partly based on a translation into English of the 10th edition of the German-language Konversations-Lexikon, which would become the Brockhaus Enzyklopädie.

 The publishers found it necessary, however, to supplement the core text with a significant amount of additional material, including more than 4000 illustrations not present in Brockhaus.
 Andrew Findlater was the acting editor and spent ten years on the project.

 The work appeared between 1859 and 1868 in 520 weekly parts at three-halfpence each and totalled ten octavo volumes, with 8,320 pages, and over 27,000 articles from over 100 authors.
 Over 250 authors were traced by Professor Cooney in 1999.
 Volume 10 included a supplement of 409 pages at the back for new and revised content.
 A revised edition appeared in 1874.
 The index of matters not having special articles contained about 1,500 headings.
-The articles were generally considered excellent, especially on Jewish literature, folk-lore, and practical science.
+The articles were generally considered excellent, especially on Jewish literature, folklore, and practical science.
 As in Brockhaus, however, the scope of the work did not allow extended treatment.